strawberryfg/Senorita-HANDS19-Pose/src/network_layers/README.md

 # Custom Network Layers

+[*Spoiler*] The code is not intuituive or easy to use whatsoever, and I apologize for this.
+This is due, in some part to the framework and the language, which I cannot control.
+If you are seeking for a solution that produces state-of-the-art results while at the same time being easily comprehended in 10 minutes, consider closing this page.

 You may find these three repos [c2f](https://github.com/strawberryfg/c2f-3dhm-human-caffe), [intreg](https://github.com/strawberryfg/int-3dhuman-I1), [DeepModel](https://github.com/strawberryfg/DeepModel_hand) useful to have a sense of how custom layers are defined and deployed in the framework.
 This is *potentially more difficult* than PyTorch, Keras.